vault-courier/vault-courier-examples/approle-hummingbird-pkl-example/README.md

     psql -U vault_root -d postgres -c "GRANT CONNECT ON DATABASE postgres TO todos_user;"
 ```

 In the terminal go to root folder of this Package and run the `admin-vault` command line tool.
-First run the provision:
+First run the provision with the path to the vault configuration file:

 ```sh
 approle-hummingbird-pkl-example % PKL_EXEC=/path/to/pkl/binary swift run Operations provision Sources/Operations/Pkl/Stage/vaultAdminConfig.pkl